vukrosic/analysis-of-optimizers/experiments/exp9_muon_vs_adam/THESIS.md

 Our key findings demonstrate that Muon achieves 7% better validation loss (5.16 vs 5.55) compared to fully-optimized Adam at 500 training steps, with an even more pronounced 15% improvement (5.72 vs 6.73) at early training stages (200 steps).
 Critically, we discover that Muon exhibits substantially different optimization dynamics than Adam: it requires learning rates 70× higher (0.07 vs 0.001), tolerates a 30× wider range of learning rates, benefits from cosine learning rate schedules while Adam prefers constant rates, and requires warmup while Adam performs better without it.

 Through extensive ablation studies, we identify that Muon's optimal configuration uses momentum of 0.9, weight decay of 0.2, and cosine learning rate decay with 5% warmup.
-For Adam, we find that constant learning rates without warmup yield superior results, contradicting common practices.
+For Adam, we find that constant learning rates without warmup yield superior results for our setup, contradicting common practices.
 Our Newton-Schulz iteration analysis reveals that 3 steps provide comparable quality to 5 steps while offering 40% computational savings.

 These results establish Muon as a superior optimizer for MoE transformer training, offering not only better final performance but also greater robustness to hyperparameter selection and faster early-stage convergence.
-This work provides practical guidelines for practitioners deploying large-scale MoE models and contributes to the growing understanding of second-order optimization methods in deep learning.
+This work provides practical guidelines for practitioners deploying micro-scale MoE models and contributes to the growing understanding of second-order optimization methods in deep learning.

 **Keywords:** Neural Network Optimization, Mixture-of-Experts, Transformer Models, Muon Optimizer, Adam Optimizer, Hyperparameter Tuning, Newton-Schulz Orthogonalization